conan-io/docs/tutorial/creating_packages/handle_sources_in_packages.rst

 .. warning::

-    Using not immutable source origins, like the HEAD branch, or any other branch that is a moving target, or any URL that downloads something that can change is not allowed in Conan.
-The sources origins must be unique and immutable. ``git`` clones must checkout an immutable tag or a commit (not a branch) and ``download()/get()`` should provide a file checksum to validate the file doesn't change.
-    Not using immutable sources will result in undefined behavior.
+    It is expected that retrieving the sources in the future produces the same results.
+Using mutable source origins, like a moving reference in git (e.g HEAD branch), or the URL to a file where the contents may change over time, is strongly discouraged and not supported.
+Not following this practice will result in undefined behavior likely to cause breakages

 The contents of the zip file are the same as the sources we previously had beside the Conan recipe, so if you do a :command:`conan create` the results will be the